maximilien/knfun/README.md

 			   --watson-api-version $WATSON_API_VERSION \
 ```

 You can change the input at the browser by passing the URL with the `q` or `query` URL paramter.
 For example: `http://localhjost:8081?http://pbs.twimg.com/media/EHpWVAvWoAEfVzO.jpg&o=json`.
-If you can the `o` to `text` then the image classification will display as text.
+If you change the `-o` value to `text` then the image classification will display as formatted text.

 ## summary-fn